 Have you ever wondered what makes your relationship work?
-Is there scientific evidence to show that honesty or commitment contributes positively to a relationship?
+Is scientific evidence that honesty or commitment contributes positively to a relationship?
 Well, the truth is that there is a lot of scientific research on all this.
 What does commitment mean in real terms?
-It means that you and your partner will be able to weather any storm, stay for the long haul, and support each other no matter what.
+It means that you and your partner can weather any storm, stay for the long haul, and support each other no matter what.
 That is the authentic signature of a great team—a great team in which the relationship’s health comes before personal benefit.
 Check out these important steps to a healthier relationship!

 “Love is not blind – see more, not less.
 But as you see more, you choose to see less.”Will Moss.